-Bunko lived in Naganuma, in northern Shinano, and was the head student of Kobayashi Issa—one of the most well-known and well-loved haiku poets of all time, both inside and outside Japan—along with fellow Naganuma poets, Kikuto, Sokyō and Shunpo. (udg, p110) In 1814 Bunko hosted Issa, and they collaborated on a kasen renga (i.e. ‘linked poem’) together, for which Issa wrote the hokku (‘opening verse’, 5-7-5), and Bunko the wakiku (‘second verse’, 7-7; together making a completed tanka).
+Bunko lived in Naganuma, in northern Shinano, and was the head student of Kobayashi Issa, who’s other students included fellow Naganuma poets, Kikuto, Sokyō, and Shunpo, et al. (udg, p110) In 1814 Bunko hosted Issa, and they collaborated on a kasen renga (i.e. ‘linked poem’) together, for which Issa wrote the hokku (‘opening verse’, 5-7-5), and Bunko the wakiku (‘second verse’, 7-7; together making a completed tanka).
 Note that the hokku can be read both as a standalone verse, and as part of the tanka it becomes;

 this corrupt world . . . blossom covered “spring equinox is here!” the warbler boasts 此やうな末世を桜だらけ哉 [Issa] kono yōna / masse wo sakura / darake kana [idb; udg] this-type / corrupt-world < cherry-blossom / covered . . . 今やひがんとほこる鶯 [Bunko] ima ya higan to / hokoru uguisu [udg] here ! spring-equinox “” / boasts <warbler